MANOJMALWADKAR/Javascript_Man/06_Common_Pitfalls.md

 **What is a hole?** A missing element in an array that makes V8 lose all optimizations.

 ### How Holes Are Created:

+Using delete on array elements is worse than just setting them to undefined:

+So if you care about performance, never use delete on arrays — just overwrite with undefined or null.
 ```js
 // ❌ Method 1: Using delete
 let arr = [1, 2, 3, 4];